• Skip to primary navigation

 You can store the bolognese sauce without pasta in the freezer in freezer safe containers or freezer bags.
 It will keep for about 2 to 3 months.

-A rich and easy to make plant based bolognese sauce that uses lentils for a flavorful, nutritious, + hearty meal ready in about 30 minutes.
-Totally vegan and gluten free!
+Easy to make plant based bolognese sauce that uses lentils for a flavorful and hearty meal ready in about 30 minutes.
+Weeknight friendly!

 Prep Time: 15 minutes